CynaCons/stm32_BluTechDevice/README.md

 # How to get started :

-Clone this repository.
+	-Clone this repository.
-For STM32F103 :
+	-For STM32F103 :
 	    Open the *BluTechDevice_stm32f103_IARexample/EWARM/Project.eww* workspace with IAR.
-For STM32L152 :
+	-For STM32L152 :
 	    Open the *BluTechDevice_stm32l215_IARExample/EWARM/Project.eww* workspace with IAR.
 	(optionnal) Write the appropriate code to retrieve data from your sensor.
-Make sur VLA is enabled in the project settings, otherwise you won't compile.
+	-Make sur VLA is enabled in the project settings, otherwise you won't compile.
 Then configure the target in the project options.
-Compile,flash your board and wire the UARTs.
+	-Compile,flash your board and wire the UARTs.
-Reset the board and you should now see the commands menu.
+	-Reset the board and you should now see the commands menu.

 ## Complete Guide :